DNA Analysis Facility

 Guidelines updated 5/8/2014

-Cancer Research Projects conducted by approved members that meet specific criteria are eligible to receive a 50% subsidy for all services in the DNA Analysis Facility arm of the Advanced Genome Technologies Core.
+Cancer Research Projects conducted by approved members that meet specific criteria are eligible to receive a 50% subsidy for all services in the DNA Analysis Facility arm of the Vermont Integrative Genomics Resource.
 For information regarding the University of Vermont Cancer Center membership or to confirm the status of your membership please visit the University of Vermont Cancer Center website – “For Members”.

 A list of Cancer Qualified Research criteria is given below.
-If your project meets the criteria for Cancer Qualifying Research, you can contact Tim Hunter, Director of AGTC directly to set-up services.
+If your project meets the criteria for Cancer Qualifying Research, you can contact Julie Dragon, Director of VIGR directly to set-up services.

-If a project falls outside of the criteria listed below, prior approval is required by the University of Vermont Cancer Center Executive Leadership (Gary Stein, Claire Verschraegen, and Kate Webster).
+If a project falls outside of the criteria listed below, prior approval is required by the University of Vermont Cancer Center Executive Leadership (Gary Stein and Kate Webster).

 Projects are NOT automatically cancer qualified by the nature of their funding agency.
-All projects require that the PI make a request by email to either Tim Hunter or the University of Vermont Cancer Center Leadership for “cancer qualifying” determination.
+All projects require that the PI make a request by email to either Julie Dragon or the University of Vermont Cancer Center Leadership for “cancer qualifying” determination.
 All projects require review and approval PRIOR to submitting work to the DNA Analysis Facility.

 Cancer Qualified Research includes: